 Today, companies invest millions to get a bunch of seconds to place one ad that would be seen for over 100 million people.
-On their side, advertising companies take their most skill creative teams to come up with original ideas that, in many cases, have won awards and become part of the culture.
+On their side, advertising companies take their most creative teams to come up with original ideas that, in many cases, have won awards and become part of popular culture.

 Advertising the team

 Finally, there are the ads made by the same team company or club.
 Like any other brand, organizations need to continually remind the fans why they need to go to the games.
 These ads usually rely on the team DNA and include messages about fidelity and support highlighting the meaning behind a team’s origin an attitude.